🌱 budding

 If inference margins are genuinely expanding at frontier labs, then:

-- Consumer willingness-to-pay caps matter less than they did a year ago, because the same revenue can now fund 10x more compute
+• Consumer willingness-to-pay caps matter less than a year ago, because the same revenue now funds 10x more compute

-- Capital requirements become a moat — the players who can afford the next 10x training run capture disproportionate share
+• Capital requirements become a moat, because the players who can afford the next 10x training run capture disproportionate share

 The trap is extrapolating from Anthropic’s moment.
-Inference cost collapse is a roughly one-time phenomenon that settles when hardware utilization and algorithmic efficiency approach limits.
-The margin expansion window closes when prices stop falling.
+Inference cost collapse is roughly a one-time phenomenon that settles when hardware utilization and algorithmic efficiency approach limits.
+The margin expansion window closes when prices stabilize.